Can the Buffalo Bills Snap Playoff Drought?

 It was his first career forced fumble, and a damned memorable one at that.
 This was a great development for White, after he had looked shaky at times earlier this season.
 And if Buffalo goes on to make the playoffs, it could be viewed as a turning point in the team’s season.

 New Head Coach Sean McDermott came in with a plan, and the team seems to be buying in, creating a ton of excitement in the land of chemical blazes.
 Still, regardless of the plan, the players are getting it done on the field, making key plays, and that’s helped turn what many expected to be a rebuilding year into a season that could result in a playoff spot.

 Signing free agent placekicker Stephen Hauschka has proved to be a great move so far.
 After matching his career-high with 33 field goals last year, he’s already booted 14 this season — good for eighth in the NFL, despite the fact the Bills have already had their bye week.

 Heading into the season, Hauschka was not considered a starting worthy placekicker in standard sized Fantasy leagues, but he’s worked his way into becoming a top 10 option now.

 Considering the Bills’ offense remains suspect, having a dude they can count on to make field goals is huge.
 As good as Buffalo’s D has looked, it still needs some offensive support to keep putting up Ws.

 Given the position the Bills are in, their game this weekend — hosting the Raiders — takes on greater significance than you would have thought heading into the season.
 Oakland was a playoff team last year, but has struggled to a 3-4 mark early on.
 However, the return of Derek Carr puts them back on track, so the outcome of this game could be a huge piece of the playoff picture down the line.

 We’ll find out more about how real Buffalo’s start is after this game.

 Now it’s your turn.
-Let us know in the comments below who your favourite waiver wire pick of the week is.
+Let us know in the comments below how you think Buffalo’s season will unfold.